1.3 National youth strategy

 Responsible authority for the implementation of the Youth Strategy

-The Ministry of Education and Youth is responsible for:
+The Ministry of Sport, Youth and Voluntary organisations is responsible for:

--the regulation of group childcare facilities for minors outside the parental home and outside school hours, and monitoring compliance with this legislation.
+- regulating collective care facilities for minors outside the parental home and outside school hours, and monitoring compliance with these regulations.

 Revisions/updates